 Last updated on July 10th, 2021

-Mississippi is the 34th most populous and the 32nd most extensive of the United States.
+Mississippi is the 34th most populous and the 32nd most extensive of the 50 states of the United States.
 It lies in the southeastern region of the United States.
 The state attained statehood on December 10, 1817, becoming the 20th state to join the union.
-It has four (4) bordering states including Louisiana, Tennessee, Alabama, Arkansas.
-See the full list of states and their borders here.
-Mississippi (nicknamed: The Magnolia State and The Hospitality State) has 82 counties.
+Its four bordering states are Louisiana, Tennessee, Alabama, and Arkansas.
+See the full list of the 50 states and their borders here.
+Mississippi (nicknamed: the Magnolia State and the Hospitality State) has 82 counties.
 The state’s capital is Jackson.
 The abbreviation for Mississippi is MS. With these facts about Mississippi, let us learn more about its history, geography, people, economy and more.

 1. The French established the first permanent settlement in present-day Mississippi in 1699.
 Before the arrival of the Europeans, three groups of people inhabited the place: the Natchez, the Chickasaw, and the Choctaw.